variantstudios/greeleydowntown.com/_signature_events/blarney-block.md

 ---
 title: Blarney on the Block
 description: "A family-friendly \"small town\" parade and celebration of St. Patrick's Day"
-image_path: /assets/Pipe Band1.jpg
+image_path: /assets/Collage1.jpg
 header_image_path: 'https://unsplash.it/1400/200/?random'
 weight: 6
 ---

 Saturday.
-March 11th 2017, &nbsp;From 2 to 7pm
+March 11th 2017,  From 2 to 7pm

-&nbsp;